-One-size-fits-all calorie recommendations do not work.
+Fixed calorie recommendations do not work.
+They must be customized to each individual.

-In reality things don’t quite work that efficiently!
+In reality, things don’t quite work that efficiently.

 Always try to aim for the "Fat Loss" daily calorie level.